lbisbe/gridsome-forestry-starter/projects/asteria.md

     department practically alone.
 In the installation, I wanted to provide immersion to the user, and that is why everything that surrounds the viewer stimulates and brings them into the reality that we propose.
+- template: seccio-projecte
+  localizacio: process
+  title: Interactions
+  id: interaction_asteria
+  visualization: recerca
+  carta:
+  - template: cart
+    titulo: Totem
+    descripcion: |-
+      There are five totems in total; in them, the user must answer the doctor's questionnaire thru a video.
+The answers are given by putting the hand in the top of one of the three illuminated zones

+      To carry out the interactions of the totems, we have created a website.
+This website is connected through Socket.io to a server programmed with node.js, which is connected to Arduino by UDP.
+When the user finishes, uploads all the responses to the mongo database and restarts the program.
+To be able to perform all these interactions at the same time, we have used promises within asynchronous functions
+    id: totem_asteria
+    img_cart: "/uploads/totems.jpg"
+    link_pdf: ''
+  - template: cart
+    img_cart: "/uploads/dades.jpg"
+    titulo: Data representation
+    descripcion: |
+      There are ten tubes (one for each question).
+These are filled with liquids of different densities.
+Like that, we could represent the % of questionnaire answers in real-time.
+We use peristaltic pumps, each of them connected to an Arduino.

+      The Arduinos were connected to the same mongo base as the totems.
+Every few seconds, they check for a new answer pack.
+If there were, the pumps corresponding to those responses would activate, filling the tubes with liquid.
+    id: ''
+    link_pdf: ''
+  - template: cart
+    titulo: ''
+    descripcion: ''
+    id: ''
+    link_pdf: ''
+    img_cart: ''
+  - template: cart
+    titulo: ''
+    descripcion: ''
+    id: ''
+    link_pdf: ''
+    img_cart: ''
+  link: false
+  link-web: ''
+  galeria: []
+  single-img: ''
+  slider: []
+  video: ''
+  text-area: ''
+  cart-lateral: []
+  descripcion: ''
 problema: ''

 ---